MadGoatHaz/Automated-Secure-Boot-Configuration/secure-boot-setup-guide-improved.md

 3. If keyboard/mouse don't work in Windows, you may need to disable Secure Boot temporarily and reinstall Windows drivers.

+### USB Peripheral Issues at Startup

+1. If your USB keyboard or mouse is not working at startup, try switching to a different USB port.
+Some third-party USB controllers may not be fully compatible with Secure Boot.
+2. If possible, use USB ports directly connected to the motherboard (not USB hubs or expansion cards).
+3. If you continue to experience issues, verify that your USB devices are properly detected in the UEFI firmware settings.

 ### If You Need to Reset Secure Boot

 1. Enter UEFI firmware settings and clear Secure Boot keys.